SALTAPIS/enter-the-vibe/docs/app-overview.md

 4. A dynamic threshold is calculated based on recent peak values
 5. Beats are detected when energy exceeds threshold by a configurable amount
 6. A minimum time between beats prevents false positives
-7. Fallback beats provide rhythm when audio analysis is unreliable
+7. Manual beat triggering provides precise control when needed

 ### Credits Sequence Generation